jacobkap/crimebythenumbers/docs/subsetting.md

 #### Subsetting using `dplyr`

-Above we did subsetting through what's called the "base R" method.
+Above, we did subsetting through what's called the "base R" method.
 "Base R" just means that we use functions that are built into R and don't use any packages.
-A very popular alternative way to do most of the work done in this chapter is to use the `dplyr` package. `dplyr` is a very useful package to handle data and includes functions that let us subset data, select on certain columns, and aggregate the data.
+A very popular alternative way to do most of the work done in this chapter is to use the `dplyr` package. `dplyr` is a very useful package to handle data and includes functions that let us subset data, select only certain columns, and aggregate the data.
 For the package's website, which covers all of the features in this package, please see [here](https://dplyr.tidyverse.org/).

 `dplyr` is part of what is called the "tidyverse" which is a collection of R packages written by mostly the same people that include lots of functions that are useful for working with the kind of data we use in this book.
 We'll cover many of the tidyverse packages in this book.
 There's nothing special about a package being a "tidyverse" package; they operate exactly the same as other packages.
 I just mention it because it is a very popular set of packages and people will often talk about "tidyverse" approaches to R meaning using these packages.
 So it's good to know the terminology.
 To look at the full list of tidyverse packages, their website [here](https://dplyr.tidyverse.org/) is an excellent overview of them.